-I’ve been using Camtasia for a number of years now in order to create my video tutorials, so I have a lot of experience of the software and have enough knowledge to write this Camtasia review.
+I’ve been using Camtasia for many, many years now in order to create my video tutorials, so I have a lot of experience of the software and have enough knowledge to write this Camtasia review.

 I hope this review will help you if you’re thinking about investing in Camtasia.